 So what did we do?
 Do we phone our families and say our final goodbyes?
 Do we tell each other how much we love each other?
 Do we order a second big Mac, cause well, an extra 600 calories doesn’t matter anymore?
 Instead, we went on Twitter.
 It’s funny in a life or death situation how your brain works.
 Thirty eight fear/McFlurry filled minutes later, there was finally an alert this was in fact a mistake.
 That’s 38 minutes where I sat and near sobbed into my nuggets.

 And yes, we did learn from Twitter.
 Turns out, the Emergency Alert fellow must’ve had a big night out and had simply clicked the wrong button.
 As in, emergency messaged the entire population of Hawaii that a missile was en route, do not pass go, do not collect £200.

 We later learned of people who had called their bosses and told them what they really thought and of the mothers who’d locked themselves in the bathroom with their babies and said their final prayers.
 Then there was us, gutted we’d chosen the 6 McNuggets instead of the 12.

 I wish I could say this was the first time I’d a romantic boating vision go wrong.
 It isn’t.
 Ever seen the Notebook?
 You may be familiar with the scene where they share a romantic row boat and the heavens open and it’s the most beautiful thing you’ve ever seen.
 Yeah well, we nailed that.
 Not.
-More on that story fail here.
-Or the time we spent 17 hours on the Stockholm to Riga ferry fuelled by Jaeger bombs & Abba Karaoke with Swedish pensioners.
+More on that story fail on our Ljubljana guide.
+Or the time we spent 17 hours on the ferry from Stockholm to Riga fuelled by Jaeger bombs & Abba Karaoke with Swedish pensioners.
 Yeah, we nailed that too.